On CNF Conversion for SAT and SMT Enumeration: Background

 \paragraph*{Notation.} In the paper, we adopt the following conventions.
 We refer to Boolean atoms with capital letters, such as $A$ and $B$, and to first-order atoms (including Boolean atoms), with Greek letters, e.g., $\alpha$.\@ The symbols $\allA\defas\set{A_1, \dots, A_N }$ and $\allB\defas\set{B_1, \dots, B_M}$ denote disjoint sets of Boolean atoms, and $\allalpha{}\defas\set{\alpha_1,\dots,\alpha_k}$ denotes a set of first-order (including Boolean) atoms.
 Propositional and first-order formulas are referred to with Greek letters $\vi, \psi$.
 We write $\vi(\allalpha)$ to denote that $\allalpha$ is the set of atoms occurring in $\vi$.
 We denote Boolean constants by $\B\defas\set{\top, \bot}$.
 Total truth assignments are denoted by $\eta$, whereas partial truth assignments are denoted by $\mu$, possibly annotated with superscripts.

-\paragraph*{ Propositional Satisfiability.} A \emph{propositional (also Boolean) formula} $\vi$ can be defined recursively as follows.
+\paragraph*{ Propositional Satisfiability.} A \emph{propositional} (also \emph{Boolean}) \emph{formula} $\vi$ can be defined recursively as follows.
 The Boolean constants $\top$ and $\bot$ are formulas; a Boolean atom $A$ and its negation $\neg A$ are formulas, also referred to as \emph{literals}; a connection of two formulas by one of the Boolean connectives $\wedge, \vee, \imp, \iff$ is a formula.
-A disjunction $(\vee)$ of literals is called a \emph{clause}.
-A conjunction $(\wedge)$ of literals is called a \emph{cube}. \emph{Propositional satisfiability (SAT)} is the problem of deciding the satisfiability of a propositional formula, i.e., if there is a way to assign truth values to the atoms such that the formula evaluates to $\top$.
-We refer to standard literature (e.g.,~\citeR{biereHandbookSatisfiability2021}) for details.
+A disjunction $(\vee)$ of literals is called a \emph{clause}. \emph{Propositional satisfiability (SAT)} is the problem of deciding the satisfiability of a propositional formula, i.e., if there is a way to assign truth values to the atoms such that the formula evaluates to $\top$.
+We refer to standard literature (e.g.,~\cite{biereHandbookSatisfiability2021}) for details.

 \paragraph*{Satisfiability Modulo Theories.} As it is standard in most \smt{} literature, we restrict to quantifier-free first-order formulas.
 A first-order term is either a variable, a constant symbol, or a combination of terms using function symbols.
 A first-order atom is a predicate symbol applied to a tuple of terms (Boolean atoms can be viewed as zero-arity predicates).
 A first-order formula is either a first-order atom, or a connection of two formulas by one of the Boolean connectives.
 A first-order theory \T{} is a (possibly infinite) set of first-order formulas, that provides an intended interpretation of constant, function, and predicate symbols.
 Examples of theories of practical interest are those of equality and uninterpreted functions (\euf{}), of linear arithmetic over integer (\laint{}) or real numbers (\larat{}), and combinations thereof.
 We refer to formulas and atoms over symbols defined by \T{} as \T-formulas and \T-atoms, respectively.